-Well, 25 sounds like a small number when comparing it the 30 instant players in RadioDJ or up to 96 slots in StationPlaylist Studio.
+Well, 25 sounds like a small number when comparing it to the 30 instant players in RadioDJ or up to 96 slots in StationPlaylist Studio.

 Since the Quick Keys opens in a separate window, you might struggle finding room for it on a smaller screen.